UUֱ

 How Much Can You Make With a Master's in Organizational Leadership?

 A graduate degree in organizational leadership positions you to earn a higher salary than you might otherwise earn with a bachelor's degree in the same role.
-For example, earned a mean annual salary of $104,660 as of May 2022, yet the figures from the Bureau of Labor Statistics (BLS) also show that the top 10% of earners bring in an average salary of $167,650.
+For example, earned a median annual salary of $101,190 per year, yet the figures from the Bureau of Labor Statistics (BLS) also show that the top 10% of earners bring in an average salary of more than $174,140.
 So there's room to grow over time.

 Do You Need a Degree To Be a Leader?